paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 # Descriptive section of the paper
 ## Dependencies
-To run the analysis you need R and the following packages (available on CRAN):
+To run the descriptive analysis you need R and the following packages (available on CRAN):

 - `tidyverse` -- a set of tools to work with tidy -- i.e. well behaved -- data.
 - `hrbrthemes`, `ggtext` and `patchwork` -- a set of good-looking `ggplot` themes, tools to use markdown-formatted text in plots, and a plot-composer to patch together different plots